The Pro Bono Program requires all students enrolled to complete at least 30 hours of pro bono work in order to graduate.

 - Secure a placement that satisfies the four criteria listed below

-- Obtain approval of the placement by contacting Leslie Becker Wilson
+- Obtain approval of the placement from Leslie Becker Wilson (email@example.com)

-- Complete 30 hours of pro bono work between the completion of the first year curriculum and the end of the third month of the student’s last semester of law school
+- Complete 30 hours of pro bono work between the completion of the first two semesters of law school and the end of the third month of the student’s last semester of law school

-- Submit the signed and completed Pledge and Hour Log Form to the Career Services Office
+- Submit a signed and completed Pro Bono Program Hour Log Form (PDF) to the Career Services Office

 Securing a Pro Bono Placement

-Students must obtain approval of their placements from Leslie Becker Wilson, the Director of the Career Services Office, before starting to earn hours that count toward satisfying the Pro Bono Program.
+Students must obtain approval of their placements from Leslie Becker Wilson (firstname.lastname@example.org), the Director of the Career Services Office, and attend a professionalism workshop presented by the Career Services Office before starting to earn hours that count toward satisfying the Pro Bono Program.

 A placement will satisfy the Pro Bono Program if it meets the four following criteria: